duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

   # instance methods are defined here

+  class_methods do
-  # methods defined here are going to extend the class, not the instance of it
+    # methods defined here are going to be on the class, not the instance of it
     # do not use "self." in method definition
     # you can set "@@my_module_variable" here
     # better is to set class_variable:  self.ancestors.first.class_variable_set :@@someable_value, 'some value'
     # also you can include other concerns here
-  class_methods do
     def tag_limit(value)
       klass = self.ancestors.first
       previous_columns = klass.class_variable_get(:@@monetized_columns) if klass.class_variables.include? :@@monetized_columns